bykristea/webapi-ii-challenge/README.md

 When the client makes a `DELETE` request to `/api/posts/:id`:

-- If the _post_ with the specified `id` is not found:
+XX- If the _post_ with the specified `id` is not found:

   - return HTTP status code `404` (Not Found).
   - return the following JSON object: `{ message: "The post with the specified ID does not exist." }`.

-- If there's an error in removing the _post_ from the database:
+XX- If there's an error in removing the _post_ from the database:
   - cancel the request.
   - respond with HTTP status code `500`.
   - return the following JSON object: `{ error: "The post could not be removed" }`.

-When the client makes a `PUT` request to `/api/posts/:id`:
+XX When the client makes a `PUT` request to `/api/posts/:id`:

-- If the _post_ with the specified `id` is not found:
+XX- If the _post_ with the specified `id` is not found:

   - return HTTP status code `404` (Not Found).
   - return the following JSON object: `{ message: "The post with the specified ID does not exist." }`.

-- If the request body is missing the `title` or `contents` property:
+XX - If the request body is missing the `title` or `contents` property:

   - cancel the request.
   - respond with HTTP status code `400` (Bad Request).
   - return the following JSON response: `{ errorMessage: "Please provide title and contents for the post." }`.

-- If there's an error when updating the _post_:
+XX - If there's an error when updating the _post_:

   - cancel the request.
   - respond with HTTP status code `500`.
   - return the following JSON object: `{ error: "The post information could not be modified." }`.

-- If the post is found and the new information is valid:
+XX - If the post is found and the new information is valid:

   - update the post document in the database using the new information sent in the `request body`.
   - return HTTP status code `200` (OK).